 Multi-lingual - Assessments can speak your language.
 With proper development and testing assessments can be translated into any language while still measuring the same competencies.
 What’s more, research has found that candidates have similar reactions to assessments across different cultures and countries.

 Culture - Pre-employment assessments can share your vision.
 They can help shape your culture.
 Is innovation important to your company culture?
 Would you like to bring in new employees that can function in a fast-paced work environment?
 Your selection assessment can measure those competencies that are critical to the success of your organization and decrease the number of candidates that aren’t going to contribute to meeting your organizations vision.
-If you're interested in learning more about how assessment can shape culture, check out this webinar we recently put on with Sears: Driving Culture Change with Pre-Employment Assessment at Sears.
+If you're interested in learning more about how assessment can shape culture, check out this customer story from a top children's hospital who was able to change its culture and improve key HR metrics.

 Being as passionate as I am about assessments, I could go on-and-on about the benefits.
 Those are just my top five, but what do you think?
 What other benefits do you see from using employee assessments?
 Let me know in the comments!